Millhaven Institution: Living units

 N Area = Main intersection and security control hub.

-MAU (Millhaven Assessment Unit) houses inmates recently sentenced to federal time, in the Ontario region.
-They are assessed and placed in other prisons according to security needs.
+MAU (Millhaven Assessment Unit) formerly housed inmates recently sentenced to federal time, in the Ontario region.
+They were assessed and placed in other prisons according to security needs.
+This responsibility now belongs to Joyceville Assessment Unit.
 MAU is classified as integrated (housing convicts serving time on all types of charges).

-MSU (J unit) houses habitually violent offenders, and is non-integrated (no sex offenders, informants or incompatibles).
+MSU (J unit) houses habitually violent offenders.
 Many inmates with life sentences are also housed in MSU.
-It is considered a "gladiator school", and convicts who serve time there are revered in the criminal subculture.
+It was considered a "gladiator school", and convicts who serve time there were revered in the criminal subculture.

 On September 30, 2013 Kingston Penitentiary was closed.
 Many maximum security inmates housed there were transferred to Millhaven.
 A new 96 bed facility was constructed within the Millhaven compound, to house inmates from the Kingston Pen closure.

 Security

 The perimeter is surrounded by a double 9.1-metre (30-foot) razor fence, and has observation towers at the corners.

 A 1.2-metre (4-foot) "warning fence" inside the perimeter of the exercise yard acts as a boundary that inmates cannot cross without deadly force being used.
 Armed patrol vehicles with Colt Canada C8 rifles and parabolic microphones are on guard at all times.
 There are motion sensors in the outlying property, and multiple CCTV units throughout.

 Visitors are subject to personal and vehicle search once on CSC property, and an ION scanner is used upon entry to detect drugs or other compounds on clothing or personal objects.
 The visiting area is equipped with CCTV, and listening devices are embedded in each table.

 Inmates in the MAU (intake - A and E units) are allowed only screened visits, behind glass.